Andrei0872/my-dev-notes/articles/rxjs/exploring-rxjs.md

 * `notifyComplete()`
   * emitted by the **inner observable**

-* the **inner** observable is added to the `_subscriptions` arr of outer(`mergeMap`)'s `destination`; the **inner completes**, it will automatically remove itself from `_subscriptions`
-  * this is desired because if the **outer subscriber**(`mergeMap`) completes and there are still active inner observables, then the outer one can be unsubscribed from, because if the source completed, there is no way this `mergeMap` subscriber will receive notifications; this does **not** mean that the inner observables must complete, because, apart from their creation, they're independent from the outer observable, which indicates that they should be kept _alive_, until all of them complete, which will in turn make the entire stream complete, thus unsubscribed.

 * if the source completed, but there are pending inner observables that have not completed yet, the complete notification won't pe propagated to the `mergeMap`'s `destination`;
   also, if there are any buffered observables(in case `concurrent` is set), the complete notification won't be sent further until the buffer is empty

   ```ts